dagger/dagger/RELEASING.md

 4. Click in the `/playgrounds` POST request row in the **Network** tab
 5. Verify that the `X-Dagger-Engine` response header value matches the just-released Engine version

+## 🌌 Daggerverse

+This is documented internally, ping @jpadams, @vito or anyone who knows about Daggerverse deployment.

 ## Last step

 - [ ] When all the above done, remember to add the `RELEASING.md` changes to